|Nutritional Guidelines (per serving)|

 Churn the sherbet according to the directions for your ice cream freezer.

 Store the lime sherbet in an air-tight plastic container in your freezer.
-Allowing it to set for at least an hour before freezing will give you a firmer texture than if you serve it right out of the ice cream maker.
+Allowing it to set for at least an hour before serving will give you a firmer texture than if you serve it right out of the ice cream maker.